-The Company recorded a profit of US\$48.0mm for the year ended 31 October 2022, which was an increase of 10.0% from the previous year.
-The main reasons for this increase were the impact of higher interest rates on income from earning assets and an increased contribution to income from the first full year of the Capital Markets businesses; offset by an increase in administrative expenses as the Company had a full year of the costs required to support the Capital Markets businesses.
+The Company recorded a profit for the year ended 31 October 2023 of US\$115mm, which was an increase of 140% from the previous year.
+The main reasons for this increase were the benefit of higher interest rates and an increase in assets across both the Capital Markets and Corporate Banking businesses.